 I’ll be perfectly honest about the Abraham Hostel in Tel Aviv: I wasn’t expecting to be wowed quite as much as I was wowed!

-These guys know how to do hostels, that’s perfectly clear (they also own the Abraham Hostel in Jerusalem and Fauzi Azar Inn in Nazareth).
+These guys know how to do hostels, that’s perfectly clear (they also own the Abraham Hostel in Jerusalem and Fauzi Azar Inn in Nazareth, with their new hostel in Eilat also now open).
 They know how to make their guests feel at home, how to host events that help integrate those guests and get those guests socializing, and they know how to keep it all relatively low-cost.

 This really is one great hostel, and although we haven’t checked out all the hostels in Tel Aviv, it surely has to be crowned the BEST hostel in Tel Aviv – if not Israel!

-UPDATE 2018: They were just voted the BEST hostel in Israel, and the FOURTH BEST IN THE WORLD by the guys over at Hostelworld!We stayed there for 5 nights as part of our 32 day adventure across the whole of Israel, and enjoyed every minute!
+They were voted the BEST hostel in Israel in 2018 and the FOURTH BEST IN THE WORLD by the guys over at Hostelworld!We stayed there for 5 nights as part of our 32 day adventure across the whole of Israel, and enjoyed every minute!
 From the moment we stepped into the lobby, the experience was just great.

 Our room was one of the big family rooms, which was superb and definitely a sight for sore eyes after a day’s traveling, especially with a view out across Tel Aviv’s business district.
 But within minutes of putting our bags in our room we were down at the bar for a free Welcome drink (nice touch guys!), and then heading straight for the awesome Shakshuka workshop (shakshuka is a delicious egg and tomato dish, with plenty of spices and other goodies thrown in!).